India’s most celebrated holiday, DIWALI, is on Friday, November 1, 2024.

 Also referred to as the Festival of Lights, Diwali commemorates the spiritual triumph of good over evil, light over darkness, and knowledge over ignorance.
-For many, this marks a new calendar year and a path for new beginnings.
+For many, this marks a new calendar year and a time for fresh starts.

 Families celebrate Diwali for five days in their own fashion while keeping its historical significance close to heart.
 Kids and adults alike enjoy dynamic festivities including fireworks, lighting diyas (clay lamps), rangoli (decorations with colored powder, rice, and flowers), family gatherings, exchanging gifts and blessings, and plenty of food and sweets.